aculich/bp-telemetry-experimental/NEXT.md

 Feature request style next steps

 - Title
-  - Workspace Markdown History from Telemetry DB with Background Monitor
+  - Workspace Markdown History from Cursor Databases with Background Monitor

 - Problem
   - We need reliable, per-workspace narrative artifacts of Cursor/Blueplane activity without manual export, and a cleaner server path that reads from workspace/global DBs.